 Fort Lee's Business Landscape

 Fort Lee's Korean-American business community is one of the most commercially active ethnic business districts in all of Bergen County.
-The concentration of Korean restaurants, beauty supply wholesalers, import/export companies, Korean-language media businesses, and specialty food retailers along the Main Street and Lemoine Avenue corridors represents significant economic activity — much of it cash-intensive and complex from a bookkeeping perspective.
-Many Fort Lee business owners in this community run operations that span both the U.S. and South Korea, creating international tax considerations around foreign bank account reporting (FBAR), Foreign Tax Credits, and in some cases, the treatment of foreign business income under the GILTI rules for controlled foreign corporations.
+Korean restaurants, beauty supply wholesalers, import/export companies, Korean-language media businesses, and specialty food retailers line Main Street and Lemoine Avenue.
+Much of this activity is cash-intensive and complex from a bookkeeping perspective.

 The NYC Commuter Tax Issue — A Critical Fort Lee Consideration